tezos-checker/checker/glossary.md

 # Glossary

-## Liquidation order

-Some amount of tez, tied to a burrow, which is inserted in the liquidation queue to be auctionned of for [kit](#kit)

 ## Liquidation lot

 A batch of [liquidation orders](#liquidation-orders) currently being auctionned of.

+## Liquidation slice

+Some amount of tez, tied to a burrow, which is inserted in the liquidation queue to be auctionned of for [kit](#kit)

 ## Liquidation queue